chickensmitten/learning-rust-snake-game/readme.md

 - then in project folder run code below to compile `rustc main.rs`
 - in the same directory run to run the file. `./main`
 - mut variable `let mut variable = "hellow world";` allows you to create a variable that is mutable

+## Run Cargo
+- `cargo init` to create a binary application package in the main directory
+- `cargo run` to compile the application